 3. Auto-fill addresses and validate them in real-time

 Integrate a software tool that enables addresses to be autofilled and validated as they are being input.
 This will make checkout faster and simpler for customers, but will also ensure accuracy of the address details your customers are inputting.
 This saves you time on validating an address, and clears up confusion about the address they should be billing or shipping to.

 4. Allow social sign-in

 If you require – or prefer – customers sign up or register for your service, allowing customers to connect via their social media accounts can help make the process faster and simpler.
 This saves them creating an account and inputting their personal information, and instead, allows them to connect an account that already confirms and verifies this information.

-How to design your page to entice buyers
+Designing your page to entice buyers

 Designing an optimal checkout page means considering everything from the beginning to the end of the checkout flow.
 Design and development is a constant process, and you will want to make adjustments as they make sense to improve the design.
 Over time, you’ll optimize your checkout page design to reduce checkout abandonment and drive more sales.

 Below is a selection of best practices for designing your ecommerce store to motivate buyers to complete checkout:

 Use a progress indicator to easily identify to customers what stage or step of checkout they are on.
 This shows customers how far they’ve come, and what stages are ahead, guiding them along in the process.
 This makes checkout simple to follow, and gives the customer an idea of how much longer the checkout will take to complete.